 Set in Brazil in the year 2027, Divine Love posits a world where Christianity is on the verge of forcefully bridging the gap between church and state.
 There are crazy drive-thru chapels, Christian love raves, and a strict social stigma towards the concept of divorce.
 Divine Love is a group of people who work together in weird ways to save failing relationships.
-Essentially a couple will get counseling and then swap partners with another couple and then switch back in some sort of strange ritual that promotes intimacy.
+Essentially, a couple will get counseling and then swap partners with another couple and then switch back in some strange ritual that promotes intimacy.

 “…a group of people who work together in weird ways to save failing relationships.”

-Divine Love is beautifully shot and wonderfully acted, but for those who are on the religious persuasion it may be too blasphemous, and for those who do not subscribe to a defined religion, it may be too dogmatic and weird.
-There are some very graphic sex scenes that come out of nowhere, and the Divine Love marital counseling group’s method is not explained, it’s just there and the audience is forced to accept it.
+Divine Love is beautifully shot and wonderfully acted.
+Still, it may be too blasphemous for those who are of the religious persuasion.
+For those who do not subscribe to a defined religion, it may be overly dogmatic and weird.
+Some very graphic sex scenes come out of nowhere, and the Divine Love marital counseling group’s method is not explained.
+It’s just there, and the audience is forced to accept it.

 I feel like this movie had less of the stuff I wanted and was made up more of boring and redundant scenes.
 I don’t think I can recommend checking Divine Love out, especially if you’re on the far side of being religious or the polar opposite.
 I enjoyed it despite its flaws, but I feel like it’s going to either annoy or offend most who wind up seeing it.